Try The Xbox This Spring...

 C. Drop traps, which simply drop down over a flock of feeding sparrows, can also be used once the sparrows are coming into an area regularly to feed.

 Repeating live trap (courtesy of PMCA and Sialis.org)D. Self-Resetting or Repeating Live Trap.
 This is a repeatable trap that has a small "catcher" area that opens through a one-way trap door to a large holding pen.
 This permits the capture of a large number of birds.
 Like the ground trap, it works better if you keep one or two live birds in the trap to entice other sparrows inside.
-You can buy this trap at the Purple Martin Conservation Association on line store or at www.sparrowtraps.net
+You can purchase this trap at sparrowtraps.net

 ----------------------------------------